mangalam-research/btw/tech_notes.rst

-The ``lexicography`` app performs its own version control: an article has one ``Entry`` object and a series of ``ChangeRecord`` objects that represent its history: ``Entry`` is the latest version whereas ``ChangeRecord`` contains the previous versions.
+The ``lexicography`` app performs its own version control: an article has one ``Entry`` object and a series of ``ChangeRecord`` objects that represent its history.
 Why not use something like ``django-reversion``?
 At the time of writing, the following problems come to mind:

 * ``django-reversion`` stores the revisions as JSON data.
 So it seems these versions are not first-class citizens of the database.
 BTW